-Members: Six full time faculty members from the College of Arts and

-Sciences, one from each division, elected to three year terms (initially the terms will be staggered) by the voting members of the Arts and Sciences Academic Assembly.
+Members: Six full time faculty members from the College of Arts and Sciences, one from each division, elected to three year terms (initially the terms will be staggered) by the voting members of the Arts and Sciences Academic Assembly.
 The Dean of Arts and Sciences appoints one student member each year.
 Elected members may not serve more than two consecutive terms.
 If a vacancy occurs during the year, the Dean appoints a replacement.
-An appointed member may be elected to two consecutive terms following the expiration of his/her appointment. (modified 2013)
+An appointed member may be elected to two consecutive terms following the expiration of his/her appointment. (modified 2013) A Vice-Chair and Secretary are elected each year from the membership of the Planning Council.
+The Vice-Chair assists the

-A Vice-Chair and Secretary are elected each year from the membership of the Planning Council.
+My vice-Chair and secretary are elected each year from the membership of the Planning Council.
 The Vice-Chair assists the Chair as delegated and takes the place of the Chair at meetings held when the Chair is unavailable.
 The Secretary assists the Chair as delegated and keeps a record of the minutes is all meetings of the Planning Council.

 Work Load: At least two, two-hour meetings each month.
 Functions: The Council assists the Dean of Arts and Sciences in all aspects of academic management, planning and assessment for the College.
 These aspects include, but are not limited to, administering the core curriculum, regular reviewing of consortial, partnership, and contractual agreements, reviewing and providing feedback on college-wide assessment projects, and developing and maintaining the academic planning document for the College. (updated 2008)